Educational Materials and Resources

 Students who discontinue a course after the seven-day drop period, or fourteen day drop period for term-based JFK School of Law at National University programs, are subject to the Withdrawal Policy.

-Refunds of tuition for a dropped course will be made as described in the
+Refunds of tuition for a dropped course will be made as described in the section of the catalog.

 Attendance Requirements